Risk oversight and management

 The functions of the committee are to:

-- review compliance with the Listed Entity’s Risk Management Policy and monitor and understand the potential impact of emerging risks on the Listed Entity’s ability to achieve its objectives
+- review compliance with the Listed Entity’s Risk Management Policy and monitor and understand the potential impact of emerging risks on the Listed Entity’s ability to achieve its objectives.

-- monitor the implementation of the Listed Entity’s Risk Management Plan
+- monitor the implementation of the Listed Entity’s Risk Management Plan.

 - provide assurance that the Listed Entity has well-designed business continuity and IT disaster recovery arrangements in place and that these are tested periodically.

-- the Listed Entity Risk Management Framework including the policy and plan
+- the Listed Entity Risk Management Framework including the policy and plan.

-- the Accountable Authority’s Enterprise Risk Appetite Statement
+- the Accountable Authority’s Enterprise Risk Appetite Statement.

-- the Enterprise Wide Risk Register, and
+- the Enterprise Wide Risk Register.

 - risk treatment strategies and action plans.